Science Applications International CorporationRaytheon Company

 Graduation Year: 2022

-Short Bio: Stephanie Chiesi earned a B.S. in Aeronautics and Astronautics, a B.S. in Biology, and an M.S. in Aeronautics and Astronautics at the Massachusetts Institute of Technology.
-During that time, she worked at NASA’s Jet Propulsion Laboratory (JPL).
-While in graduate school, she worked as a research assistant in the Complex Systems Research Laboratory (CSRL) where her research focused on design visualization translation into intent specifications and utilizing system modeling tools for early design phase execution of system level requirements.
+Stephanie Chiesi earned a B.S. in Aeronautics and Astronautics, a B.S. in Biology, and an M.S. in Aeronautics and Astronautics at the Massachusetts Institute of Technology.
+During that time, she worked at NASA’s Jet Propulsion Laboratory.
+While in graduate school, she worked as a research assistant in the Complex Systems Research Laboratory where her research focused on design visualization translation into intent specifications and utilizing system modeling tools for early design phase execution of system level requirements

-In addition to her assignments at her places of employment, Ms. Chiesi is also an active member of the International Council on Systems Engineering (INCOSE).
+In addition to her work, Ms. Chiesi is also an active member of the International Council on Systems Engineering (INCOSE).
 She achieved the Certified Systems Engineering Professional (CSEP) certification through INCOSE in April of 2014.
+Ms. Chiesi also completed the INCOSE Technical Leadership Institute in the first (inaugural) cohort 2015-2017.
+She is a participant in several of INCOSE’s working groups including challenge teams within the MBSE initiative and the Empowering Women Leaders in Systems Engineering (EWLSE).